didier-durand/microk8s-akri/README-akri.md

 This workflow is strongly inspired by the description and directives of the [end-to-end demo](https://github.com/deislabs/akri/blob/main/docs/end-to-end-demo.md) provided by project's Github repo.
 Please, refer to it for all details.

 In our script, we add the automation around the canonical procedure to run it on a Google Cloud GCE.
-The workflow is driven by ssh commands executed from another Ubuntu machine provided Github CI /CD.
+The workflow is driven by ssh commands executed from another Ubuntu machine provided by Github CI / CD.
 Thorough logging is also added to allow post-mortem analysis of the failing executions as the underlying environment changes: Github Actions, Ubuntu, Microk8s, Akri Helm chart and container images get installed at latest version on new runs.

 This additional logging can be suppressed if you prefer less verbose executions in your own use case.
 Additionally, [microk8s-akri.sh](sh/microk8s-akri.sh) can be run directly on your laptop: we use it as-is in MacOS terminal to execute the workflow on GCE without Github.